 In Cleanups in My Community, you can map or list RCRA Corrective Action sites that are currently undergoing corrective action, sites for which a remedy has been selected, sites for which construction has been completed, and sites where the corrective action cleanup is complete (More on RCRA Corrective Action) .

 Note: RCRA facilities which are not undergoing corrective action are not considered “Cleanups” in Cleanups in My Community.
 The complete set of RCRA facilities can be accessed via the RCRA database in Envirofacts.

 The RCRA data in CIMC comes from the RCRAInfo data stored in Envirofacts that have been flagged by states as both open to public access and on the Corrective Action 2020 Baseline.
+If the state has not flagged the data as both open to public access and on the Corrective Action 2020 Baseline, it will not appear in CIMC.
 Data are updated monthly from RCRAInfo to Envirofacts, and then, on the 18th of each month, transferred to CIMC.
 For more information, please see:

 Superfund is a program administered by the EPA to locate, investigate, and clean up worst hazardous waste sites throughout the United States.
 EPA administers the Superfund program in cooperation with individual states and tribal governments.
 These sites include abandoned warehouses, manufacturing facilities, processing plants, and landfills - the key word here being abandoned.